SAUGATUCK PUBLIC SCHOOLS

 I would also like to express my appreciation to our parents and community partners for supporting our students and our schools over the past year.
 The spirit of cooperation between home and school has made all the difference during this pandemic.

-Moving forward, our district school improvement efforts will continue to focus on critical, creative and conscious thinking using lessons learned during this pandemic to provide a personalized and human centered education for each student.
+Moving forward, our district school improvement efforts will continue to focus on critical, creative and conscious thinking and in the continued evolution of a culture conducive to learning that values equity and inclusion.